-In fifth-generation (5G) technology, the research and development of several new accompanying technologies are covering almost all levels performed, of the telecommunications technology stack.
+In fifth-generation (5G) technology, the research and development of several new accompanying technologies are performed, covering almost all levels of the telecommunications technology stack.
 Especially challenging are the design and development of new physical layer technologies and management of user mobility, energy consumption, and competition.
-The system's design complexity conservery and the set of a provided by applying advanced artificial intelligence methods for network management, optimization, and system performance prediction, thus transforming 5G into a completely new AI-driven 5G-related domain.
+The system's design complexity, together with a need for extremely fast and complex decisions, can only be accomplished by applying advanced artificial intelligence methods for network management, optimization, and system performance prediction, thus transforming 5G into a completely new AIdriven 5G-related domain.
 This AI-driven 5G domain introduces a very large challenge to the control plane due to the high system-wide complexity, and therefore, inter-level collaborative learning, transfer learning, and federated learning promise to be of paramount importance, where concordant policies will have to be developed and embedded.